 With that diatribe, most readers will probably be able to predict the result of this comparison between the “make”, Abre Los Ojos, and the remake, Vanilla Sky.
-But in the interest of makeshift due process (Soundwave is no evil attorney like the Cobra), here goes a heavy duty, aspect-by-aspect showdown between the Iberian effort and the American update.
+But in the interest of makeshift due process, here goes a heavy duty, aspect-by-aspect showdown between the Iberian effort and the American update.

 Writing: Cameron Crowe versus Alejandro Amenabar.
-The 31-year-old Spaniard co-wrote the script before he was 25 years old.
+The 31-year-old Spaniard wrote the script before he was 25-years-old.
 Crowe is an established stud.
 With writing credits like Say Anything, Jerry Maguire and Almost Famous, no one can question Crowe’s ability to write.
-Their biographies aside, the dialogue and character development was stronger in the original.
+Their biographies aside, the dialogue and character development were stronger in the original.

 Result: Abre Los Ojos.
 It’s pretty good over pretty mediocre.
 At least Abre was an original.